12 January 2026

 |

 So, you’ve attended a swapmeet and were delighted to spot, tucked away at the back of a stand, a real rarity.
-The seller had it marked up in price, but not excessively so, and a deal was done.
 Back home, with your adrenaline slowed, you examine your prize more closely.
 Then you find something’s not quite right…

 The vintage United Kingdom toy industry is no different to any other collecting sector.
 As things become popular, there is a risk for fake models to be produced.
 Antiques, coins, banknotes, medals… you name it, they all attract the counterfeiters.